Picacho Peak State Park: History

 The Butterfield Overland Mail route had a stop near Picacho Peak.
 The park is near the site of the Battle of Picacho Pass, one of several American Civil War era engagements to occur in Arizona Territory.
 A Union cavalry patrol from California skirmished with Confederate scouts from Texas, and three men were killed.
 This marks the second westernmost battle of the American Civil War.
 Every year during early March, there are reenactments of the battle and other demonstrations of Civil War military history.

 Appearances in fiction

 Picacho Peak features prominently in the novel The Host by Stephenie Meyer, serving as a guide to the main character in the first act of the story.
 Much of the action of the novel takes place in or near the state park.

+Plane crash

+On June 8, 2024, a plane crashed near the summit of Picacho Peak, killing its pilot, 68-year-old James Galvin of Oro Valley.